railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

 .. note::  Dependencies between modules

-	The module form shows two tabs before it's installed.
+	The module form shows two tabs before it is installed.
 	The first tab gives basic information about the module and the second gives a list of modules that this module depends on.
 So when you install a module, Open ERP automatically selects all the necessary dependencies to install this module.

-	That's also how you develop the profile modules: they simply define a list of modules that you want in your profile as a set of dependencies.
+	That is also how you develop the profile modules: they simply define a list of modules that you want in your profile as a set of dependencies.

-Although you can install a module and all its dependencies at once, you can't remove them in one fell swoop – you'd have to uninstall module by module.
+Although you can install a module and all its dependencies at once, you cannot remove them in one fell swoop – you would have to uninstall module by module.
 Uninstalling is more complex than installing because you have to handle existing system data.

 .. note::  Uninstalling modules

-	Although it works quite well, uninstalling modules isn't perfect in Open ERP.
-It's not guaranteed to return the system exactly to the state it was in before installation.
+	Although it works quite well, uninstalling modules is not perfect in Open ERP.
+It is not guaranteed to return the system exactly to the state it was in before installation.

-	So it's recommended that you make a backup of the database before installing your new modules so that you can test the new modules and decide whether they're suitable or not.
-If they're not then you can return to your backup.
-If they are, then you'll probably still reinstall the modules on your backup so that you don't have to delete all your test data.
+	So it is recommended that you make a backup of the database before installing your new modules so that you can test the new modules and decide whether they are suitable or not.
+If they are not then you can return to your backup.
+If they are, then you will probably still reinstall the modules on your backup so that you do not have to delete all your test data.

-	If you wanted to uninstall you would use the menu :menuselection:`Administration --> Modules Management --> Modules --> Installed Modules` and then uninstall them in the inverse order of their
+	If you wanted to uninstall you would use the menu :menuselection:`Administration --> Modules --> Modules` and then uninstall them in the inverse order of their
 	dependencies: ``crm``, ``account``, ``product``.

 Installing additional functionality